Modeling the Risk of In-Person Instruction during the COVID-19 Pandemic: Problem Statement

 \section{Problem Statement}

 While planning for the Fall 2021 semester, the University aimed to offer as many in-person classes as possible while maintaining classroom safety.
 For the Fall 2020 and Spring 2021 semesters, the University had held only a limited number of de-densified classes, where the students were spaced six feet apart.
 The constraint of having a finite number of classrooms on campus posed a challenge, as expanding in-person classes would elevate student density in classrooms, potentially heightening the risk of indoor COVID-19 transmission.
-To mitigate this potential for elevated transmission risk, the University would need to implement classroom interventions.
+To mitigate this potential for elevated transmission risk, the University needed to implement classroom interventions.
 Interventions under consideration included requiring masking, improving ventilation, increasing social distancing, and assigning seats randomly.
 (Assigning seats randomly would reduce the risk that unvaccinated students, who are more vulnerable to infection and have higher transmission when infected, would sit together in socially connected groups.)
 At the time, we had a limited understanding of the effectiveness of these interventions in preventing disease spread, whether deployed individually or combined.
-Amidst such uncertainty, one major goal of our modeling work was to identify a combination of interventions that could efficiently curb disease transmission within classrooms, all while maintaining a reasonable cost.
+Amidst such uncertainty, one major goal of our modeling work was to identify a combination of interventions to efficiently curb disease transmission within classrooms, all while maintaining a reasonable cost.

 The University also faced additional concerns in the months leading up to the Fall 2021 semester.
 The more infectious Delta variant of COVID-19 was spreading globally and was responsible for a deadly second wave in India \citep{tareq2021impact}.
 There was concern that the variant would spread to the United States and quickly become the dominant strain.
 Though many students were fully vaccinated, the vaccine's efficacy against Delta was uncertain.
-In addition, there was concern among the broader community, especially from faculty and student instructors, about the risk from teaching and attending classes.

-Thus, the goal of our modeling work was to understand what classroom interventions would be needed to safely hold dense in-person classes, and to assess and communicate how these interventions would address the concerns that we faced heading into the Fall 2021 semester.
-We further discuss classroom density, classroom interventions, the Delta variant, and community concerns below.
+Therefore, the goal of our modeling work was to understand what classroom interventions were needed to safely hold dense in-person classes and to assess and communicate how these interventions addressed the concerns that we faced heading into the Fall 2021 semester.
+We further discuss classroom density, classroom interventions and the Delta variant below.